katungye/Document-approval-app/README.md

 # Documentation Tracker

 ## Overview
 Documentation Tracker is a Node.js application designed to help APSS manage and track documentation effectively during the establishment of their context.
-It provides an intuitive interface for organizing, reviewing, and monitoring documentation statuses, ensuring that nothing is overlooked during the context establishment phases.
+It provides an intuitive interface for organizing, reviewing, and monitoring documentation statuses, ensuring that nothing is overlooked during the context establishment phases when following the ISO / IEC 27005.

 ## Features
 - **Role-Based Access**: Supports Admin, Reviewer, and User roles with specific functionality for each.